sabifo4/BIOL0033/server/README.md

 </p>

 > [!TIP]
-> When you first access your server, the background will be white.
+> When you first access the server, the background will be white.
 You can customise the background of your interface by clicking `Tools> GlobalOptions> Appearance>`.
 Then, you can modify the editor theme, the font size, etc. Please click `Apply` every time you want to check whether you are happy with the settings you have selected.
 Once everything looks fine, then press `OK` to confirm all changes.

 Now, you are ready to interact with the server!